John Olerud turns 54 today.

 Happy Birthday Rick.

-We picked up Kielty in trade for Shannon Stewart, in the middle of the 2003 season.
+We picked up Kielty in trade for Shannon Stewart in the middle of the 2003 season.
 He played 62 games for us, hitting .233/.342/.376 playing in the outfield.
-After the season he was traded to the A’s for Ted Lily.
+After the season, the Jays traded Bobby to the A’s for Ted Lily.